daledavies/jump/README.md

 - `SHOWCLOCK: 'false'` - Hide the clock.
 - `AMPMCLOCK: 'true'` - Show 12 hour clock format if true.
 - `SHOWGREETING: 'false'` - Show the label "#home" instead of a friendly greeting message.
+- `CUSTOMGREETING: 'Some other greeting message'` - Show a custom greeting message instead.
 - `SHOWSEARCH : 'false'` - Hide the search button (disable search).
 - `ALTLAYOUT: 'true'` - Display list of sites using an [alternative layout](/screenshots/screenshot-altlayout.png).
 - `CUSTOMWIDTH: 1000` - Set a custom with for the page container/site list.